-Multiple sclerosis is an autoimmune disease in which the immune system affects the central nervous system, including the brain and the spinal cord.
-The cause is unknown, but it may involve a combination of genetic and environmental factors.
+Multiple sclerosis is an autoimmune disease in which the immune system attacks the central nervous system, including the brain and the spinal cord.
+Some studies suggest that a vital B-vitamin, biotin, might help reduce the impact of the disease.

-One important group of vitamins are the B vitamins, which help the body turn food into energy, support the nervous system, and keep the skin, hair, eyes, and liver healthy.
-They are very important during pregnancy.
+One important group of vitamins are the B-vitamins, which help the body turn food into energy, support the nervous system, and maintain the skin, hair, eyes, and liver.
+They are vital during pregnancy.

-Biotin is very useful in cases of progressive MS because it supports nerve cell metabolism.
+Biotin is thought to help manage presentations of progressive MS due to supporting nerve cell metabolism.

-MS develops when myelin, a substance that protects the nerve cells, is damaged.
-Biotin activates key enzymes and helps the body to produce more of this the nerve-protecting substance.
+MS develops when the immune system targets and damages myelin, a substance that covers and protects the nerve cells.
+Biotin activates key enzymes, helping the body to produce more myelin.

-When levels of myelin are at healthy levels in the body, the nerve cells are able to communicate with each other more easily.
-This communication between the nerve cells can reduce the level of disability in people with MS.
+Healthy levels of myelin allow nerve cells to communicate with each other more efficiently.
+This communication between the nerve cells may reduce the level of disability in people with MS.

 Producing more myelin may also slow the progression of the disease.

-Several studies have found that high doses of biotin, up to 10 times the typical daily intake, can reduce symptoms in people with progressive MS. In addition, people who took these high doses of biotin did not develop any significant adverse reactions.
+Several studies have found that high doses of biotin, up to 10,000 times the daily adequate intake, can reduce symptoms in people with progressive MS. In addition, people who took these high doses of biotin did not develop any significant adverse reactions.

-A French study showed that people with MS who had been treated with biotin found that their vision had improved.
+A French study showed that people with MS who received biotin as a treatment found that their vision had improved.